sdesalas/botbrains/README.md

     - `.shape`: Choice of 'drum', 'tube', 'ring', 'ball', 'sausage', 'snake', or any other in [NetworkShaper.js](src/NetworkShaper.js).
 Defaults to 'drum'.
     - `.shaper`: The [shaper function](#shaper-function) used for giving shape to the network.
 If available will ignore `.shape`.
     - `.connectionsPerNeuron`: Average synapses per neuron.
 Defaults to `4`.
+    - `.signalFireThreshold`: Threshold (between 0 and 1) needed to trigger onward neurons.
+Defaults to `0.3`.
     - `.signalSpeed`: Speed in neurons per second.
 Defaults to `20`.
-    - `.signalFireThreshold`: Threshold (between 0 and 1) needed to trigger onward neurons.
-Defaults to `0.3`.
+    - `.neuronRecovery`: Neuron recovery as fraction of `signalSpeed`.
+Defaults to `1/5`.
     - `.learningRate`: Max increase/decrease to connection strength when learning.
-Defaults to `0.15`.
+Defaults to `0.05`.
     - `.learningPeriod`: Milliseconds in the past on which learning applies.
-Defaults to `60000` ms.
+Defaults to `20 * 1000` ms.

 For example, to create a network of 100 neurons using all default options: